 -- That doesn't mean you should sit on it.
 Having that lower payment for a year is dandy, but 25 years (the time remaining on these loans) is a very long time, and rates are likely to rise from their current low levels.
 Should they blow through the roof, you could end up paying 5 percent next year, 7 percent the year after that, and so on.
 The maximum level for most variable rate loans made at 6.35 percent is 11.35 percent.
 Think that can't happen?
 They were there in 1985, on the way down from 12.2 percent.

 -- You have choices.
 If you think you're going to be in your home for five years or less, keeping your loan might be the best bet.
 If you want to stay there a long time, this might be the time to lock in a 30-year rate.
 At around 4.6 percent, "rates are about the best they've been all year," says mortgage industry consultant Rob Chrisman.
 Furthermore, this might be your last chance to grab a 30-year, fixed-rate loan, suggests Gumbinger.
 He's speculating that they could go away altogether or become much more expensive once Washington reforms mortgage-buying giants Fannie Mae and Freddie Mac.

 One other option is to refinance your current variable rate loan with a new variable rate loan.
 That may seem strange, but if you could lock in five years at 3.44 percent (the current going rate on 5/1 ARMs, according to HSH), that might be worth the refi costs.
 Finally, note that 15-year loans are now running 3.8 percent, says Bankrate.
-You could take those monthly savings and put them towards the bigger payments that would come with a shorter maturity loan.
+You could take those monthly savings and put them toward the bigger payments that would come with a shorter maturity loan.